Policies and Procedures

 - No charges will be assessed to non-University organizations or individuals who are invited to participate in a campus-wide event and provide services that are integral to the mission or specific function of a University department (i.e. Career Fair sponsored by the Barry University Career Center or Health Fair sponsored by the Barry University Health Center).
 Display and table regulations may be waived for such campus-wide events.
 Requests for exceptions should be submitted in writing with the Event Reservation Form three (3) weeks prior to the event.

-- Exceptions to the above policies may be approved by the Director of Student Activities.
-Space approval and reservations can be revoked at the discretion of the Director of Center for Student Involvement .
+- Exceptions to the above policies may be approved by the Director of Student Life.
+Space approval and reservations can be revoked at the discretion of the Director of Student Life.

-- Designated areas of academic building lobbies upon the approval of the Director of Center for Student Involvement and the appropriate academic dean.
+- Designated areas of academic building lobbies upon the approval of the Director of Student Life and the appropriate academic dean.

-- Other designated locations upon the approval of the Director of Student Activities.
+- Other designated locations upon the approval of the Director of Student Life.

 - Residence Halls: Concerns for the privacy of students, general building security and the protection of property has led to stringent regulations about soliciting in the residence halls.
-Solicitation is prohibited in the residence halls for all groups and individuals (official University business approved by the Vice President for Student Services, Director of Residential Life or designee is excepted).
+Solicitation is prohibited in the residence halls for all groups and individuals (official University business approved by the Vice President for Mission and Student Engagement, Director of Housing and Residential Life or designee is excepted).
 Only groups or individuals that have been approved for solicitation are permitted.
 Solicitors operating on campus without permission are considered trespassers and are subject to criminal actions.
-For more information contact the Director of Residential Life located in Landon, Suite 305.
+For more information contact the Director of Housing and Residential Life located in Landon, Suite 305.

-- Specific areas of Thompson Hall (including the patios, Houndstooth and main lobby)
+- Specific areas of Thompson Hall (including the patios, Buc Stop and main lobby)

 Non-University Organizations and Individuals

-Non-University organizations or individuals must be sponsored by a University student organization, a University Department, an academic unit or contact Facilities Management’s Conference and Event Services Department.
+Non-University organizations or individuals must be sponsored by a University student organization, a University Department, an academic unit or contact Conference and Event Services Department.

 - A member or designee from the sponsoring registered student organization, academic unit or University department must be present at the solicitation location at all times.